playcanvas/playcanvas-editor-ts-template/README.md

-A simple TypeScript template for PlayCanvas that can also sync with your playcanvas.com project
+A simple TypeScript template for PlayCanvas that can also sync with your playcanvas.com project.

 ## Quick start